Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 empty program list and three buttons:

 * Refresh: Refreshes programs tab
-* New: Starts New Program wizward
+* New: Starts New Program wizard
-* Delete: Delets selected program
+* Delete: Deletes selected program

 After you uploaded your first program you can select the program and information about the program will be displayed on the right.
 You